oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

  ![](images/100/Picture5.50.png)

 **5.51**	Once the Quote Line is created successfully, app will navigate back to the previous screen.
-Now you may continue creating multiple Quote Lines similarly or submit the quote by clicking **Submit Quote** header button. after submitting the quote please wait 5 to 10 seconds for the screen to refresh and return to the home page.
+Now you may continue creating multiple Quote Lines similarly or submit the quote by clicking **Submit Quote** header button.
+After submitting the quote please wait 5 to 10 seconds for the screen to refresh and return to the home page.

  ![](images/100/Picture5.51.png)